evanbleiweiss/time-travel-music-machine/README.md

 # time-travel-music-machine
-Songs where they say the (current) year in the lyrics
+Songs where they say the (current) year in the lyrics.
+Attribution is appreciated if you use this research.

 ### 1964
 - Jim Nesbitt - Looking For More In '64